python-pillow/Pillow/docs/handbook/writing-your-own-image-plugin.rst

 Alternatively, if ``pulls_fd`` is set, then the decode function is called once, with an empty buffer.
 It is the decoder's responsibility to decode the entire tile in that one call.
+Using this will provide a codec with more freedom, but that freedom may mean increased memory usage if entire tile is held in memory at once by the codec.

 If an error occurs, set ``state->errcode`` and return -1.